Musicals are gay. So why aren’t more musicals gay?

 From George Cukor to Jacques Demy to Rob Marshall, many of cinema’s greatest movie musicals were directed by queer men.
 But few of those films focused on gay characters — the genre simply offering an opportunity for queer aesthetic amidst heterosexual text.

-There are some major exceptions — A Chorus Line, the fantastic and underappreciated Zero Patience — but even as stage musicals have become increasingly gay, the budgets required to make movie musicals have kept them largely straight.
+There are some major exceptions — A Chorus Line, the fantastic and underappreciated Zero Patience — but even as stage musicals have become increasingly gay, the budgets required to make movie musicals have kept them consistently straight.
 Queer people have remained underrepresented in this genre we sustain — and it’s especially true for queer women.

 A History of Queer Women in Movie Musicals